Isle of Man cricket team: Gareth Dawson Era

 In 2008, The Isle of Man cricket association appointed Gareth Dawson, brother of former test spinner Richard, as head coach of the Isle of Man cricket team.
 Dawson would be responsible for all age groups ranging from the junior set ups all the way to the full Senior squad.
-A goal of achieving Associate status within the European Cricket Council and to reach the world cricket leagues was set.
+A goal was set of achieving Associate status within the European Cricket Council and reaching the world cricket leagues.